• Menu

 Located in the heart of Rome, St. Peter’s Square is easily accessible on foot or by public transport.

-If you want to avoid crowds, Captain Ulysses warmly recommends that you set your alarm clock (very) early to arrive in St Peter’s Square early in the morning.
+If you want to avoid the crowds, Captain Ulysses highly recommends setting your alarm very early to arrive at St. Peter’s Square first thing in the morning.

 Credits